Madison Bankruptcy Lawyers & Attorneys

 Bankruptcy Lawyers in Madison

 Our Madison bankruptcy lawyer will discuss your financial situation and help you determine if filing bankruptcy makes sense for your specific circumstances.
-We can consult with you over the phone or in our Huntsville office on Memorial Parkway.
-Should you be looking into divorce in Madison County, Alabama then give us a call today.
+We can consult with you over the phone or in our Madison office on Madison Boulevard.
+Should you be looking into bankruptcy in Madison County, Alabama then give us a call today.

 For those that have become overwhelmed with debt, The United States Bankruptcy Courts are there to provide debt relief.
 Chapter 7 bankruptcy allows you to completely eliminate your unsecured debts such as medical bills and credit cards quickly – as fast as 3 months from the filing date.
 Since there are no properties securing these debts, they are called unsecured debts.
 While most unsecured debts can be discharged in a Chapter 7 bankruptcy, there are some specific types that are not dischargeable such as student loans and some tax debts.